NathanDennis/mailing-list-demo/README.md

 The NPM package `faker` was used to insert 500+ rows of dummy data into the database using the mySQL NPM package to establish the connection and run the queries.

-The number in the paragraph comes from pulling the total number of users from the database users table with a `SELECT COUNT(*)` query, and injecting it into the markup with EJS.
+The number in the paragraph is dynamic.
+After entering an email address and clicking submit, an INSERT query is sent off and a call to <code>res.redirect()</code> returns the user to the landing page, updating the total number of users displayed